-The ROME Rural Scholars Program is an innovative educational program designed to prepare students for life and practice in a rural community.
-This rural medicine curriculum includes academic activities and clinical experiences beginning the second semester of year one and continuing throughout all four years of predoctoral medical education.
+The ROME Rural Scholars Program is an innovative educational program designed to prepare students for life and practice in a rural and underserved community.
+The curriculum includes academic activities and clinical experiences beginning the second semester of year one and continuing throughout all four years of predoctoral medical education.

 Students accepted into the Rural Scholars Program, in addition to completing all regular curriculum courses during years 1 and 2, will have additional experiences in clinical skills and encounters.
-These experiences emphasize the acquisition of knowledge and skills for a career in rural medicine.
+These experiences emphasize the acquisition of knowledge and skills for a career in rural and underserved medicine.
 Throughout this Program, students work with faculty in all specialties from rural communities across the state of Texas.
 This program provides students with a real world experience of living and working in rural Texas.

 History of the ROME Program

 The Texas College of Osteopathic Medicine at the University of North Texas Health Science Center has a history of graduating medical students who enter primary care practice.
 Our record is solid, with many of our graduates choosing to practice primary care.